 In 1978, California votors passed Proposition 13 which set the property tax rate at a 1.00% fixed amount.
 This 1.00% is shared by all taxing agencies for which the solicit property reside within.
 In addition to the 1.00% fixed amount, property owners are charged taxes as a percentage of assessed property values for the payment of any votor approved benk.
 Voter approved debt.
 Overlapping rates are those of local and county governments that apply to property owners within the City.
 Not all overlapping rates apply to all city property owners.
 City's Share of 1% Levy is based on the City's share of the general flund tax rate area with the largest next taxable value within the City.
 E&AF general flund tax shifts may not be included in ax ratio figures.
 RDA rate is based on the largest RDA tax rate area.
 (TRA) and includes only rate(s) from indebtechens adopted prior to 1989 per California state statute.
-RDA flue or value rapping rates are payled only by the incremental property value.
-The rate is based on the largest RDA tax rate area.
+RDA flue or use rapping rates are public only to the incremental property value.
+The rate is based on the Largest RDA tax rate area.
 (TRA) and includes only rate(s) from indebtechens adopted prior to 1989 per California state statute.
-RDA flue cit and overlapping rates are applied only to the incremental property value.
-The rate of the city is a statute of the rate of the r (6)
+RDA flue cited are value applied only to the incremental property value.
+The resonance derived because the rate areas another tax bare based on the rate area.
+Challenges to recognized endersche obligation areas areasumed to have been resolved during 2012/13.
+For the purposes the rates reported, residual revenue is assumed to be distributed to the City in the same proportions as general fund revenue.
+(6)